History of the Church (book): Authorship, editorship, and initial publication

 Although Smith died in 1844, the compilation of his actions and words was not completed until 1856.
 Apostle Willard Richards was the chief editor of the work from 1841 until 1854.
 Apostle George A. Smith was the chief editor from 1854 until its completion in 1856.
 After Smith's death, apostle Wilford Woodruff allowed his extensive journal entries to be used to coordinate dates and clarify statements made by Smith.
-The completed work was read by and revised by church president Brigham Young and was published in 1858 by the LDS Church under the title History of Joseph Smith.

 Most of the material that resulted in History of Joseph Smith had been originally published in serial form over a 25-year period in the Times and Seasons, the Deseret News, or the Millennial Star.

 Revision, renaming and republication

 Beginning in 1902, a general authority of the LDS Church, B. H. Roberts, was commissioned by the First Presidency to work through History of Joseph Smith and correct errors, add corroborative material, improve the narrative, and provide commentary on the events.
 Roberts's extensive revision of the work resulted in it being republished by church-owned Deseret Book between 1902 and 1912 as the seven-volume History of the Church of Jesus Christ of Latter-day Saints.
 The work soon became nicknamed the Documentary History of the Church, a usage which has only recently been abandoned by Mormon historians.

 Today, the work is published in essentially the same form created by Roberts.
 Deseret Book currently publishes the work in paperback under the shortened title History of the Church.